-With the hard-fought battle for tax reform finally over, the White House has begun its next major campaign—ending family-based (or “chain”) immigration in favor of a merit-based system.
+With the hard-fought battle for tax reform finally over, the White House has begun its next major campaign—ending family-based (or “chain”) immigration in favor of a merit-based immigration system.
 This proposal seeks to offer immigration exclusively to those with high levels of education or certain marketable skills.
 Foreign business owners currently living in the U.S. may be affected by this proposal in several ways.

 From the business perspective, the push for limiting immigrants would mean that there’d be even steeper competition for merit-based visas.
 The existing H-1B visa program—which allows companies to bring in skilled foreign workers for specific jobs—is constantly over-subscribed.
 For the fifth year in a row, the applications exceeded the number of available visas.
 And that cap was hit just four days after the annual filing began.

-Thus immigration changes may have a two-fold impact on a foreign business in the U.S. First, if a business owner hoped to staff a U.S. facility with employees from the owner’s home country, that may be less likely, given the competition for the visas.
+According to Phoenix attorney Doug Zanes, these immigration changes may have a two-fold impact on a foreign business in the U.S. First, if a business owner hoped to staff a U.S. facility with employees from the owner’s home country, that may be less likely, given the competition for the visas.
 And second, depending on the specific skills needed (such as in high tech), the company may face a shortfall in qualified workers.

 On the personal level, it could be tougher for business owners’ family members to emigrate and obtain a U.S.-issued green card.
 Without a business owner’s ability to sponsor family members’ immigration applications, these relatives and loved ones would have to gain legal entry on their own merits.